Hafsabougtib/TwitterArchitecture/README.md

         the search query will be posted to the "end point" and will be used to search (no entity needed) interface => ... functions
         controller
+   - Social Graph : TODO(fakhri): add what is needed

    -User time line :
        here we display the last 20 tweets of the user ( we need user id for that )